 The initial Board members shall serve staggered terms of one- (1), two- (2), or three- (3) years decided through electronic randomization.

-All successive Board members shall serve staggered three- (3) year terms.
+Board members shall serve staggered three- (3) year terms

 Individuals may serve on the Board for two (2) consecutive terms, through the established election process.
 Individuals may be re-elected to the Board after not serving for one (1) year.

+If a board member’s first term is a partial-year term, the partial-year term will not count toward two (2) consecutive terms.

 Board terms shall run January 1 to December 31.